 As an honorary citizen of Delphi, I work with the Mayoral office to disseminate globally an understanding of ancient and modern Delphi.

 Michael is also well known for his public engagement and outreach work as a speaker and broadcaster.
 He is President of the Lytham Saint Annes Classical Association, the largest branch in the UK.
 He has written and presented a range of TV and Radio programmes for National Geographic, History Channel, Nova, BBC & ITV including Delphi: bellybutton of the ancient world (BBC4); Guilty Pleasures: luxury in the ancient and medieval worlds (BBC4); Jesus: rise to power (Nat Geo); Ancient Discoveries (History Channel); Who were the Greeks?
 (BBC2); The Mystery of the X Tombs (BBC2/Nova); The Greatest Show on Earth (BBC4, in conjunction with the Open University); Roman Britain from the Air (ITV); Rome’s Invisible City (BBC1), Invisible Cities (BBC1); Sicily: Wonder of the Mediterranean (BBC2) and Ancient Invisible Cities (BBC2).
 He has also presented a radio series for BBC Radio 4, ‘Spin the Globe’, written for national and international newspapers and magazines, lectured to schools and groups in the UK and Europe, and has taught in the UK, Europe, US and Brazil.
+In 2019, he was re-created as a Lego figure in honour of his contribution to Classics (click here to read about this in Michael's blog).

 Michael's full CV is available to download here.
 A brief overview of some of his more recent activities is listed below.